Choose your Rhythm

-In addition to hosting the annual and internationally renowned country music festival, Tamworth offers an extensive country music trail – that’s open every day – which takes you from Australian country music’s inception through to its current heights.
-Explore the history and heritage of Australian country music; discover the rich folklore and culture on display at these popular country music attractions.
+The Tamworth region offers an extensive country music trail – that’s open every day – which takes you from Australian country music’s inception through to its current heights.
+Explore the history and heritage of this much-loved music genre and discover the rich folklore and culture on display at these popular country music attractions.

-Discover the story of Australian country music and how Tamworth became ‘Country Music Capital’... by starting your journey at the Walk a Country Mile Interpretive Centre and the Country Music Hall of Fame in the famous guitar shaped building.
-The Hall of Fame also contains a comprehensive country music archive and a fascinating display featuring more than 40 themed exhibits from the pioneers, their costumes, posters, recordings and personal effects.
-The Broadcasters Hall of Fame recognising country music broadcasters is also on display.
+The Hall of Fame contains a comprehensive country music archive and a fascinating display featuring more than 40 themed exhibits from the pioneers, their costumes, posters, recordings and personal effects.

 Tamworth Songwriters Association Song Makers Tribute

-Adjacent to the Hall of Fame is the tribute to country music composers.
+Adjacent to the Australian Country Music Hall of Fame is a tribute to country music composers.
 Each year the Tamworth Songwriters Association members induct a songwriter who has made a lasting and important contribution to Australian country music songwriting.

 Smoky Dawson Bronze Statue

-Outside the Council Building in Peel Street is the Smoky Dawson Memorial statue.
-It is the work of gifted sculptor Tania Bartlett.
+Head down Peel Street where, outside the Tamworth Regional Council building, you can take a minute with Smoky Dawson – a memorial statue by gifted sculptor Tania Bartlett.
 The statue, unveiled by Dick Smith in 2012, recognises the outstanding contribution of the late Smoky Dawson to Australian country music.

 Slim Dusty and Joy McKean Bronze Statue

-Further down Peel Street is the Slim Dusty and Joy McKean statue, unveiled at the 2014 Tamworth Country Music Festival.
-The life size bronze of Slim and Joy dressed in 1957 style, is a permanent tribute to these two iconic figures.
+Keep on walking down Peel Street and you’ll bump into the Slim Dusty and Joy McKean statue, unveiled at the 2014 Tamworth Country Music Festival.
+The life size bronze of Slim and Joy dressed in 1950s style is a permanent tribute to these two iconic figures.

 Golden Guitar Winners Plaques

-As you walk along the southern side of Peel Street, from Fitzroy to Brisbane Streets, bronze plaques with the names of the winners of the Country Music Awards of Australia, are inlaid into the footpath.
+As you walk along the southern side of Peel Street (from Fitzroy to Brisbane Streets), bronze plaques inlaid into the footpath celebrate past winners of Golden Guitar Awards.

 Country Music ‘Hands of Fame’ Park